Written by Jamie C. Martin of Simple Homeschool

 Here’s how it works:

-1. Pop your email into this form and I’ll send the FREE printable advent calendar straight to your in-box.
+1. After you preorder Introverted Mom (afflink) from your retailer of choice, pop your email into this form and I’ll send the FREE printable advent calendar (along with the other preorder bonuses!) to your in-box.
 (And yes, extroverted moms who want extra self-care reminders this season are welcome to join in, too!)

 2. Download and print it out!
 Regular paper is absolutely fine, though you can use cardstock.

 3. Cut out all 24 slips–or have a child do it for you!
 Each one is a self-care “permission slip.”
 There is also a page of blank slips so you create your own if you prefer.
 Just make sure you have 24 total.

 4. After you’ve cut the slips, fold the part with the self-care suggestion over (see above), so that you can no longer see it.
 This will keep each day’s treat a surprise until you “unwrap” it.

 5. Find a bowl or basket of some sort to keep your advent calendar in.
 (I put mine in my favorite tea tin!)
 Keep this bowl by your bedside or in a “Mama only” space.

 6. Beginning December 1st, randomly choose a permission slip from your bowl.
 They are interchangeable so it doesn’t matter what order you go in–that’s the fun part!

 Here are just a few examples of the calendar’s self-care suggestions: